RLAlab/rlalab.github.io/content/authors/Vanessa Wegat/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  #  - Visitors
+   - Visitors
-  - Alumni
+  #- Alumni
   #- Researchers
 ---

 Hi!
-My name is Yi.
-I’m a visiting scholar from China, working on biosensing and its devices.
-I have also run a high-tech startup company for producing and selling the microbial-relating device invented by my lab.
+My name is Vanessa and I am a postdoc from Fraunhofer IGB in Straubing, Germany.
+I worked on synthetic methylotrophic yeast and enzyme engineering during my PhD, and as a visiting researcher at Imperial College, I am building on this work.
-In my free time, I enjoy traveling and having a good time with friends!
+In my free time, I love to travel and meet new people.
+Besides that, you can count me in for most sports events (running, skiing, hiking, biking, etc.).
+I’m a total book nerd and might have read some of my favourite books more than 15 times.